H1N1 United States Fast Facts

 April 26, 2009 - The United States declares a public health emergency as cases of swine flu increase.

-April 27, 2009 - World Health Organization raises the influenza pandemic alert to a level 4.
+April 27, 2009 - World Health Organization (WHO) raises the influenza pandemic alert to a level 4, which means that there has been human-to-human transmission of the virus.

-April 29, 2009 - WHO raises the influenza pandemic alert to a level 5.
+April 29, 2009 - WHO raises the influenza pandemic alert to a level 5, indicating that there have been confirmed human-to-human infections in at least two countries within the same region.

 June 11, 2009 - WHO raises the influenza pandemic alert to a level 6.
+The outbreak is now being considered a global pandemic.

 October 24, 2009 - US President Barack Obama declares the H1N1 outbreak a national emergency.